ch-stark/blog1506/acm/README2.md

 In order to share the default GitOps engine located on the hub, SREs will need to configure AppProjects within ArgoCD to restrict DBAs to specific namespaces (dba-policies) and include restrictions on the kinds of resources that can be deployed to here, i.e., Policies, Placements, and ConfigMaps.

-The diagram above shows how workers for each OpenShift cluster are segregated into distinct MachinePools which can be scaled either manually or automatically via the RHACM console and in turn manage MachineSets on managed clusters.
+The diagram above shows how workers for each OpenShift cluster are segregated into distinct MachinePools which can be scaled either manually or automatically via the RHACM console and in turn manage MachineSets on spoke clusters.
 We will be using the default worker MachinePool for running stateless frontend workloads, and a separate MachinePool composed of a single worker node, for running stateful backend workloads.
 A PostgreSQL server will be deployed to this node in an active/standby configuration whereby the primary PostgreSQL server runs on AWS and the standby PostgreSQL server runs on GCP with replication manager configured and fronted by PgPool for client-side load-balancing and connection pooling.

 ## Deploying the Cluster Landing Zone